 I was diagnosed with mesothelioma, but my spouse is the one that worked around asbestos.
 Can I still get compensated?

 Yes, many asbestos victims who won their lawsuits experienced second-hand exposure.
 Whether you’ve been exposed to asbestos through a spouse’s or parent’s work clothes, through school buildings, or any other kind of indirect exposure, you have the legal right to file for damages.

 My spouse passed away recently after being diagnosed with mesothelioma.
 Can an attorney help me?

 If you’ve lost a loved one due to asbestos exposure, you have the legal right to file a wrongful death lawsuit.
 You may also be entitled to workers’ compensation death benefits.

 Where Can I Find an Asbestos Attorney?

-Recent studies performed by the American Bar Association (ABA) state that, while referrals are still a popular method when searching for an attorney, more and more people are turning to the Internet to find legal help.
-The majority of people who search on the Internet typically find legal representation on websites that allow them to post legal questions and receive answers from attorneys and/or comprehensive sites that provide information regarding the details of the type of the case they potentially have.
+Recent studies from the American Bar Association (ABA) found that, while referrals are still a popular method when searching for an attorney, more and more people are turning to the internet to find legal help.

 Where Can I Get Additional Assistance?

-If you or a loved one are suffering from mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that you may be eligible for a substantial amount of compensation.
-Get our free Financial Compensation Packet for info on the top mesothelioma and asbestos lawyers in your area.
+If you or a loved one is suffering from mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a substantial amount of compensation.
+Get our free Financial Compensation Packet for info on mesothelioma and asbestos lawyers in your area.
 Over $30 billion is available in trust funds.
 For additional assistance, contact us toll-free at 800-793-4540.